nerofea/price-oracle/readme.md

-# 🧠 Price Oracle for Liquidity Pool Analysis
+# The Price Oracle project is designed  by Beachhead Market to analyze and compare liquidity pools across"

 A TypeScript-based tool to analyze liquidity pools for **ETH**, **USDT**, and **DAI** across **Uniswap**, **SushiSwap**, and **Curve**.